espocrm/documentation/docs/user-guide/reports.md

 # Reports

-Reports feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).
+The Reports feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

 There are two types of reports: List and Grid.